FIameCaster/bfn-stats/readme.md

 The website is hosted with Netlify: https://bfn-stats.netlify.app.

-If you wish to run it locally, clone the repository and run it on any http server.
+If you wish to run it locally, install dependencies:

+	npm install

+And run the build script:

+	npm run build

+Lastly, run the site with any server.